Reading Moby Dick

 This offering will prepare you for careers and advanced study in:

 Humanities, literature, education

 Credits per quarter

-This program is designed for seniors with previous studies in literature and with strong reading, writing, and communication skills.
+This program is designed for juniors and seniors with previous studies in literature and with strong reading, writing, and communication skills.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.

 Final schedule and room assignments: